Create Portable Windows 11/10/8/7 USB Drive in 2 Ways

 Method 2.
 Use Windows to Go

 Alternatively, you can also create a portable Windows 10/8 using Windows to Go.
 Windows to Go is a feature on these specific Windows editions to create a Windows to Go workspace on a USB drive.
 By booting a computer from the USB drive, you can use the Windows to Go workspace, which is the image of the system on which you create the portable Windows.
 However, there is a limit you can't ignore: Your computer must run Windows 8 Enterprise, Windows 10 Enterprise, or Windows 10 Education.
-If not, use the EaseUS backup utility instead.
+If not, use the EaseUS solution instead.

 For the detailed instructions on creating a portable Windows 10/8 on a USB, go to the official guide given by Microsoft.